SAGE: A Search-AuGmented Evaluation of Large Language Models on Free-Form QA: Additional results

-TALE's iterative search and reflection process enables it to identify and correct flawed reasoning in candidate answers.
+SAGE's iterative search and reflection process enables it to identify and correct flawed reasoning in candidate answers.
 Even when a final answer is correct, the candidate's reasoning may contain factual errors.
-By refining its search queries and critically analyzing the evidence, TALE can highlight such errors and provide a more accurate rationale.
+By refining its search queries and critically analyzing the evidence, SAGE can highlight such errors and provide a more accurate rationale.

 Table \ref{tab:incorrect_reasoning_example} presents an example where the candidate's answer correctly concludes that Sherwood Stewart was born before Javier Frana.
 However, the reasoning contains a factual inaccuracy, falsely stating Stewart's birth year as 1957 instead of the correct 1946.
-Through multiple iterations, TALE gathers evidence to correct this mistake while maintaining the correct conclusion.
+Through iterations, SAGE gathers evidence to correct this mistake while maintaining the correct conclusion.